-- Business Analyst.

-- Office Technology Trainers.

-- Personal Computer Analyst.

-- Information Center Analyst.

-- There is a definite differentiation between those people who service PC users and those who service mainframe users.
-This differentiation will diminish as microcomputers, mainframes, and office systems become more integrated.

-- Exhibit IV-2 lists the types of expertise that should be found in today's typical information center.
-Business consultants work with end users in the formulation of a solution to an information systems problem.
-Consultants should possess in-depth knowledge of the areas of the organization being serviced.
+• Exhibit IV-2 lists the types of expertise that should be found in today's typical information center.
+The business consultants work with the end users in the formulation of a solution to an information systems problem.
+They should possess in-depth knowledge of the areas of the organization being serviced.
 Product specialists are just that; experts in the use of end-user computing tools.
-The technical support personnel of the information center are concerned with developing compatibility standards and guidelines for users to follow, along with the evaluation and selection of information center hardware (micro) and associated systems software (operating systems).
-The technical support staff should also be responsible for recommending LANs and linkage products to the telecommunications staff.
+The technical support personnel of the information center are concerned with developing compatibility standards and guidelines for user to follow, along with the evaluation and selection of information center hardware (micro) and associated systems software (operating systems).
+The technical support staff should also be responsible for recommending LANS and linkage products, to the telecommunication, staff.

-- The size of the staff varies depending on the scope of the information center responsibilities.
-Where mainframe products, micro, and office systems are under the purview of the information center, it's not unusual to find the information center representing more than 10% of the total IS population.
+The size of the staff varies depending on the scope of the information center resonsibilities.
+Where mainframe products, micropand office systems are under the purview of the information center, it's not unusual to find the information center representing more than 10% of the total IS population.